SubhaVellapandi-Lister/data-channel-import/builtins/README.md

 Three outputs are provided: matched, unmatched, and error.
 The default names for these are `${sourceInputName}Matched`, `${sourceInputName}Unmatched`, and `${sourceInputName}MatchErrors`.
 These names can be overriden in the optional config.

+** Important ** Lookup inputs must come before the source input in the "inputs" list of the channel step config.

 Required `matchConfig` Properties:
 * sourceInputName (string)
   * Name of the input into the step for the `source`